Fiflakos/Furhat-Robot-uni.lu/README.md

 # Connecting to the Furhat Robot-Phisycal

-After you have the SkillWizard program running on your system and the Furhat SDK installed, the next step is to connect your Furhat robot.
-Follow this manual to connect and upload the latest skill file directly to the robot.
+After continuing the Quickstart guide:

 ## Step 1: Powering On and Accessing the Hotspot

-Once your Furhat robot is powered on:

 1. **Open the Hotspot**:
     - Press the **Hotspot button** on the robot to enable its WiFi hotspot.

 2. **Connect to the Robot's WiFi**:
-    - On your computer or mobile device, search for the robot’s WiFi network.
+    - On your computer, search for the robot’s WiFi network.
 The network name should be displayed on the robot's screen.
     - Connect to the robot's WiFi.

 ## Step 2: Accessing the Robot via Web Interface